akshan-main/chromosome_karyotyping/README.md

 runs/detect/train/train9/weights/best.pt for iou=0.5, imgsz=100, epochs=100 model=yolov8x.pt

 I will be submitting this as my final year project.
-Additionally, I am in the process of awaiting publication.
+Additionally, my paper has been accepted for publication in a scopus indexed journal.